Search for heavy resonances decaying to a pair of Lorentz-boosted Higgs bosons in final states with leptons and a bottom quark pair at $\sqrt{s} =$ 13 TeV: Decay chain reconstruction

-In the SL channel, the electron selection efficiency has a maximum of 70\% at $\mx = 0.8\TeV$ and then degrades to 7.5\% at $\mx = 4.5\TeV$.
+In the SL channel, as measured with signal simulation, the electron selection efficiency has a maximum of 70\% at $\mx = 0.8\TeV$ and then degrades to 7.5\% at $\mx = 4.5\TeV$.
 This is caused by a selection imposed at a low-level reconstruction step on the ratio of the energy deposited in the HCAL to that deposited in the ECAL.
 Electrons in the $\hww \to \Pe\Pgn\qqpr$ decay often fail this selection because of nearby energy deposits from the \wqqjet, which grow with larger boosts.
 However, the reconstruction of muons does not rely on such HCAL measurements and so is much more efficient than for electrons, but the isolation of muons is still sensitive to the \wqqjet.
 As a result, the overall selection efficiency for signal muons is better than for electrons but still degrades for larger \mx; the muon efficiency ranges from approximately 90\% at $\mx = 0.8\TeV$ down to 60\% at $\mx = 4.5\TeV$.

 In the DL channel, where there is no \wqqjet, the lepton selection efficiency is larger for all \mx than in the SL channel.
-Because of the increased boost of the system, the efficiency still drops toward high \mx, though not as severely as in the SL channel.
-For electrons, the reconstruction efficiency is much larger than in the SL channel because there is no jet near the leptons.
-The electron efficiency ranges from approximately 82\% at $\mx = 0.8\TeV$ down to 71\% at $\mx = 4.5\TeV$.
+Because of the increased boost of the system, the efficiency still drops toward high \mx.
+For electrons, the reconstruction efficiency is much larger than in the SL channel, ranging from approximately 82\% at $\mx = 0.8\TeV$ down to 71\% at $\mx = 4.5\TeV$.
 The muon efficiency is also larger, ranging from approximately 96\% at $\mx = 0.8\TeV$ down to 91\% at $\mx = 4.5\TeV$.
-The lepton efficiencies are measured in simulation and data in a \zll sample, and the simulation is corrected to match the efficiency in data.
+The lepton efficiencies are also measured in simulation and data in a \zll sample, and the simulation is corrected to match the efficiency in data.
 The systematic uncertainties in these measurements are applied to the normalization of the signal.